lucasktlee/posts/drafts/blockchains-potential.md

 * Chronologically ordered and tamper-proof through the use of cryptographic hash functions and the use of a pointer containing a hash of the previous block, which makes tampering with past transactions computationally expensive.
 * Robust because participants can enter and leave the network without affecting the blockchain, and because participants do not need to know each other in order to trust each other.
 Instead, they use the proof of work done to validate blocks and can verify the solution using mathematical, cryptographic rules.

+(Incidentally, this reliance on cryptographic hash functions and public-key cryptography is one of the reasons why Bitcoin and its derivatives are called “cryptocurrencies”.)

 ### What can you build with the blockchain?

 Now that we understand what the blockchain is and how it works, the next question is: _what can you build with the blockchain?_

+The first and most obvious use of the blockchain (and Bitcoin) is as a decentralized transmission protocol for sending digital property securely and irreversibly to another party.<sup><a href="#fn15" id="fref15">15</a></sup>

+The second use of the blockchain is probably more difficult to conceptualize.

 ### What has been built with the blockchain to date?

+Quite a lot.

 <div class="footnotes">
     <hr class="w-50" />